University of Ottawa logo

 Le projet consiste à évaluer l’état de préparation et la réponse du Canada face au virus COVID-19.
 Plus particulièrement, le Dr Wilson veut savoir dans quelle mesure le Canada s’est conformé au Règlement sanitaire international.
 Le Règlement sanitaire international est un accord signé par 196 pays qui s’engagent à collaborer au profit de la sécurité sanitaire mondiale.
 Le Règlement a été élaboré en tenant compte de la réponse européenne au choléra au 19e siècle, et a été étendu et actualisé en 2005 en réponse au SRAS.
 Les signataires ont convenu de renforcer leur capacité à détecter, évaluer et signaler les événements de santé publique.

-From Principles to Practice: Human Rights and Public Health Emergencies
+The Principles and Guidelines on Human Rights and Public Health Emergencies

-From Principles to Practice: Human Rights and Public Health Emergencies
+The Principles and Guidelines on Human Rights and Public Health Emergencies

 Vidéos des événements